DJERLO/JAVA/README.md

 # JAVA
-This my Repository For my Java Projects in School
+This my Repository For my Old Java Projects in School

 Contains OOP Projects and Data Structures and Algorithm